microsoft/DevSkim-VSCode-Plugin/server/README.md

 If you are looking to just add/edit the rules, they are loaded as a git submodule in ../client/rules

 ## Debugging
-Have the client and server open in seperate VS Code instances, and build both (CTRL+Shift+b).
+Have the client and server open in separate VS Code instances, and build both (CTRL+Shift+b).
 Hit "F5" in both instancs of code to get debugging running for both.
 The server component automatically attaches after the client project has spawned a VS Code extension host window, however the server times out after 10 seconds if there is nothing to attach to.